The 35 Best True Crime Podcasts You Need To Be Listening To Right Now

 Where To Start:

 Start with “The Most Beautiful Small Town in America.”
 Episode one is the only place to start this journey.
-Once you’ve binged the first season, start in on the second — with the mystery of Nanette Krentel in Lacome, Louisiana.
+Once you’ve binged the first season, start in on the second — with the mystery of Nanette Krentel in Lacombe, Louisiana.

 Listen Here: